Ratanshi/Bug-Tracker/README.md

 ### Project for SEPM by Team Broski

-## Technology Stack and Dependencies
+## Technology Stack and Dependencies:

 - **Front-end**